Multi-modal video data-pipelines for machine learning with minimal human supervision: Experiments

 \subsection{Batched export: RGB, PHG-MAE-Distil and DPT}

-In this experiment, we'll try to increase the batch size for two learned representations to observe the performance boost of this feature.
+In this experiment, we want to work with GPU-runnable representations.
+We analyze the time it takes to compute two neural networks by testing four different video resolutions, three different batch sizes as well as computing them on a CPU vs. a GPU.
 The results can be seen in Figure \ref{fig:experiments-batched-export}.

-First, we observe that the GPU (CUDA) variant constantly outperforms the CPU one on each experiment, regardless of batch size.
-This is expected as machine learning models are optimized for GPU usage.
+First, we observe that the GPU (CUDA) variant consistently outperforms the CPU one on each experiment, regardless of batch size.
+This is expected as ML models are optimized for parallel GPU execution.
 For the DPT model we observe about a 5x improvement, while for the PHG-MAE-Distil model, we see a 2.5-3x improvement depending on batch size.
 Moreover, we observe a constant improvement as we increase the batch size on both CPU and GPU for all the video resolutions.
 For the DPT model we see about a 1.5x improvement between the B=1 and B=20.
-This holds even for the PHG-MAE-Distil model, where we see a 1.1-1.3x speed-up.
+This holds even for the PHG-MAE-Distil model, which sees a 1.1-1.3x speed-up.
 While these improvements may not be huge, we should always aim at maximizing the usage of our accelerators as each image in batch-mode is independent from each other, allowing for parallel processing.
-The only reason we should use a lower batch size is due to memory constraints.
+The only reason we would use a lower batch size is due to memory constraints.